thestormforge/optimize-controller/docs/api/trial.md

 ## HelmValuesFromSource

-HelmValueFromSource represents a source of a values mapping
+HelmValuesFromSource represents a source of a values mapping

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |